duneroadrunner/SaferCPlusPlus/README.md

 The safety of non-owning scope pointers is premised on the fact that they will not outlive the scope in which they are declared.
 So returning a non-owning scope pointer, or any object that contains or owns a non-owning scope pointer, from a function would be potentially unsafe.
 However, it could be safe to return a scope object if that object does not contain or own any non-owning scope pointers.

 The `return_value()` function just returns its argument and verifies that it is of a type that is safe to return from a function (basically, doesn't contain any scope pointers).
 If not it will induce a compile error.
 Functions that do or could return scope types should wrap their return value with this function.
-Note that the [scpptool](https://github.com/duneroadrunner/scpptool) actually enforces this.
+Note that the [scpptool](https://github.com/duneroadrunner/scpptool) enforces its use when required.

 usage example: